History of India (1947–present): Janata Dal

 General elections in 1989 gave Rajiv's Congress a plurality, much less than the majority which propelled him to power.

 Power came instead to his former finance and defence minister, VP Singh of Janata Dal.
 Singh had been moved from the Finance ministry to the Defence ministry after he unearthed some scandals which made the Congress leadership uncomfortable.
 Singh then unearthed the Bofors scandal, and was sacked from the party and office.
 Becoming a popular crusader for reform and clean government, Singh led the Janata Dal coalition to a majority.
 He was supported by BJP and the leftist parties from outside.
 Becoming Prime Minister, Singh made an important visit to the Golden Temple shrine, to heal the wounds of the past.
 He implemented the Mandal Commission report, to increase the quota in reservation for low-caste Hindus.
 His government fell after Singh, along with Bihar's Chief Minister Lalu Prasad Yadav's government, had Advani arrested in Samastipur and stopped his Ram Rath Yatra, which was going to the Babri Masjid site in Ayodhya on 23 October 1990.
-Bharatiya Janata Party withdrew their support to Singh government, causing them to lose parliamentary vote of confidence on 7 November 1990.
+The Bharatiya Janata Party withdrew their support to Singh government, causing them to lose parliamentary vote of confidence on 7 November 1990.
 Chandra Shekhar split to form the Janata Dal (Socialist), supported by Rajiv's Congress.
 This new government also collapsed in a matter of months, when Congress withdrew its support.

 1990s

 The then-Chief Minister of Jammu and Kashmir Farooq Abdullah (son of former Chief Minister Sheikh Abdullah) announced an alliance with the ruling Congress party for the elections of 1987.
 But, the elections were allegedly rigged in favour of him.
 This led to the rise of the armed extremist insurgency in Jammu and Kashmir composed, in part, of those who unfairly lost elections.
 India has constantly maintained the position of blaming Pakistan for supplying these groups with logistical support, arms, recruits and training.

 Militants in Kashmir reportedly tortured and killed local Kashmiri Pandits, forcing them to leave Kashmir in large numbers.
 Around 90% of the Kashmiri Pandits left Kashmir during the 1990s, resulting in the ethnic cleansing of Kashmiri Hindus.

-On 21 May 1991, while former Prime Minister Rajiv Gandhi campaigned in Tamil Nadu on behalf of Congress (Indira), a Liberation Tigers of Tamil Eelam (LTTE) female suicide bomber assassinated him and many others by setting off the bomb in her belt by leaning forward while garlanding him.
+On 21 May 1991, while former prime minister Rajiv Gandhi campaigned in Tamil Nadu on behalf of Congress (Indira), a Liberation Tigers of Tamil Eelam (LTTE) female suicide bomber assassinated him and many others by setting off the bomb in her belt by leaning forward while garlanding him.
 In the elections, Congress (Indira) won 244 parliamentary seats and put together a coalition, returning to power under the leadership of P.V.
 Narasimha Rao.
 This Congress-led government, which served a full five-year term, initiated a gradual process of economic liberalisation and reform, which has opened the Indian economy to global trade and investment.
 India's domestic politics also took new shape, as traditional alignments by caste, creed, and ethnicity gave way to a plethora of small, regionally-based political parties.